California Self-Driving Car Accident Lawyers

 Liability will usually fall on the manufacturer or developer if their negligence contributed to the incident.
 In some cases, the human driver or other parties might be responsible instead.

-Building a solid case for compensation requires the following evidence:
+Building a solid injury case typically involves gathering the following evidence:

-Our self-driving car accident lawyers in California will gather all the valuable evidence that can help your case.
-We’ll prove that the other party’s negligence caused the accident and, in turn, your injuries.
+Our self-driving car accident lawyers in California can gather valuable evidence that can help your case.
+We can also consult other experts for insights when we work to establish your claim.

 An accident involving automated vehicles requires a comprehensive understanding of the technological, legal, and medical aspects.
 Victims might be unsure what to do next, but Arash Law can help.

 Our California lawyers understand the unique challenges you might face in a self-driving car accident.
-Rest assured that we are highly experienced and knowledgeable about the specific laws and regulations relevant to your case.
-Combining that with our fierce advocacy for your rights, we’re confident we can help you pursue the compensation you deserve.
+We are here to assess your situation and look into specific laws and regulations relevant to your case.
+Our team can help you pursue the compensation that may be available based on the circumstances surrounding your self-driving car accident.

 Reach out to us at (888) 488-1391 or fill out our contact form for your free initial consultation.
-You can also visit any of our offices in these areas: Los Angeles, Riverside, San Jose, Sacramento, San Francisco, Sherman Oaks, San Diego, and Pasadena.
+We represent clients throughout California, including those in Los Angeles, Riverside, San Jose, Sacramento, San Francisco, Sherman Oaks, San Diego, and Pasadena, among others.

 Thank You, We’ll contact you shortly.